 Microsoft does not have the ability to connect to HSMs allocated to customers.
 Customers must upgrade and patch their HSMs.

 Q: What if I need to reboot my HSM?

-The HSM has a command line reboot option, however, we are experiencing reboot hang issues intermittently and for this reason it is recommended for the safest reboot that you raise a support request with Microsoft to have the device physically rebooted.
+The HSM has a command-line reboot option, however, we are experiencing issues where the reboot stops responding intermittently and for this reason it is recommended for the safest reboot that you raise a support request with Microsoft to have the device physically rebooted.